WHAT WE BELIEVE

 OUR MISSION & VISION

-Reach the world one person at a time as we learn to think, love and live like Jesus, and reproduce that in the lives of others.
+Rolling Hills is a group of diverse people united in our commitment to reaching the world one person at a time, as we learn to think, love, and live like Jesus, and reproduce that in the lives of others.

 OUR CORE VALUES

 Our Core Values describe the way ministry is done.